All Episodes

 Yes, sir.

-Mr. President, I know that during the campaign it was huge in Pennsylvania as far as bringing back manufacturing.
+Mr. President, I know that during the campaign, it was huge in Pennsylvania as far as bringing back manufacturing.

 What's the feedback on those?

-U.S. steel is through the roof, they're all through the roof.
+They're all through the roof.

-That's why I didn't want U.S. steel to make a deal with Japan or anybody else.
+That's why I didn't want U.S. Steel to make a deal with Japan or anybody else.

-I think it's gonna do great.
+I think it's going to do great.

 And this will eventually be the car companies and chip companies.